-Requirement Chapter Section Page Identifying beneficial enterprises 3 41 129 A local government report for each financial year must contain a list of all the beneficial enterprises that the local government conducted during the financial year.
-Identifying significant business activities 3 45 12 A local government report for each financial year must: 3 45 12; (a) contain a list of all the business activities that the local government conducted during the financial year; and (b) identify the business activities that are significant business activities; and (c) state whether or not the competitive neutrality principle was applied to the significant business activities, and if the principle was not applied, the reason why it was not applied; and (d) state whether any of the significant business activities were not conducted in the preceding financial year, i.e. whether there are any new significant business activities.
-Annual report must detail remuneration 6 201 12 (1) The annual report of a local government must state: 201 (a) the total of all remuneration packages that are payable (in the year to which the annual report relates) to the senior management of the local government; and (b) the number of employees in senior management who are being paid each band of remuneration.
-12 (2) The senior management of a local government consists of the Chief Executive Officer and all senior executive employees of the local government.
+Local Government Act 2009 - provisions Requirement Chapter Section Page Identifying beneficial enterprises 3 41 129 A local government report for each financial year must contain a list of all the beneficial enterprises that the - local government conducted during the financial year.
+Identifying significant business activities 3 45 129 A local government report for each financial year must: (a) contain a list of all the business activities that the local government conducted during the financial year; and (b) identify the business activities that are significant business activities; and (c) state whether or not the competitive neutrality principle was applied to the significant business activities, and if the principle was not applied, the reason why it was not applied; and (d) state whether any of the significant business activities were not conducted in the preceding financial year, i.e. whether there are any new significant business activities.
+Annual report must detail remuneration 6 201 129 (1) The annual report of a local government must state: (a) the total of all remuneration packages that are payable (in the year to which the annual report relates) to the senior management of the local government; and (b) the number of employees in senior management who are being paid each band of remuneration.
+129 (2) The senior management of a local government consists of the Chief Executive Officer and all senior executive employees of the local government.
 (3) Each band of remuneration is an increment of \$100,000.
 (4) To remove any doubt, it is declared that nothing in this section requires the exact salary of any employee in senior management to be separately stated in the annual report.
 Local Government Regulation 2012 - provisions Requirement Chapter Section Pag Financial sustainability statements 5 178 140 (1) A local government's current-year financial sustainability statement must state the relevant measures of financial sustainability for the financial year to which the statement relates.
 (2) A local government's long-term financial sustainability statement must state: (a) the relevant measures of financial sustainability for the nine financial years following the year to which the statement relates; and (b) an explanation of the local government's financial management strategy that is consistent with the long-term financial forecast.
-Community financial report 5 179 14-2 A local government must prepare a community financial report for each financial year.
+Community financial report 5 179 14-2 (1) A local government must prepare a community financial report for each financial year.
 (2) The community financial report for a financial year must: (a) contain a summary and an analysis of the local government's financial performance and position for the financial year; and (b) be consistent with the general purpose financial statement for the financial year; and (c) include the relevant measures of financial sustainability for the financial year; and (d) be written in a way that can be easily understood by the community.
-Preparation of annual report 5 182 n/ A local government must prepare an annual report for each financial year.
+Preparation of annual report 5 182 n/a (1) A local government must prepare an annual report for each financial year.
 (2) The local government must adopt its annual report within one month after the day the Auditor-General gives the Auditor-General's audit report about the local government's financial statements for the financial year to the local government.
-(3) However, the Minister for Local Government may, by notice to the local government, extend the time by which the annual report must be adopted. which the annual report must be adopted.
+(3) However, the Minister for Local Government may, by notice to the local government, extend the time by which the annual report must be adopted.
+(4) The local government must publish its annual report on its website within two weeks of adopting the